hippietilley/hippietilley.github.io/content/posts/htmx-and-d3.md

 +++
-title = "Interactive D3.js charts with HTMX" description = """An example of how to use HTMX inside of a D3.js chart.""" date = "2024-02-15" author = "Xavier Tilley" tags = ["javascript", "D3.js", "HTMX", "data visualization"]
+title = "Interactive D3.js charts with HTMX" description = "An example of how to use HTMX inside of a D3.js chart." date = "2024-02-15" author = "Xavier Tilley" tags = ["javascript", "D3.js", "HTMX", "data visualization"]